-CLN works collaboratively with community, government, and corporate leaders to connect regions, develop innovative conservation strategies, and balance nature and commerce in ways that have a lasting impact.
+We serve as a catalyst to action and impact.
+We work with community, government and corporate leaders to plan for the future, deepen regional connections, develop innovative conservation and economic strategies, and balance nature and commerce in ways that have a lasting impact.

 We connect regions by bringing together people who share common goals, despite professional or geographic distinctions.
 We’ve fostered partnerships and community economic development across the Canadian-Minnesota border branding the “Heart of the Continent”

 , and throughout the Appalachian Mountain area, for instance.
 In each case, community leaders developed new action plans to spur local economies and save favorite places.